 It’s the same plea she makes almost every night now, though not spoken out loud.
-From within the corporeal thoughts of civilization, her silent cries are much louder than that and still just barely a murmur.
-Then for the first time ever, Cat finally hears a response.
+From within the merged thoughts of civilization, her silent cries are much louder than that and still just barely a murmur.
+But then comes something she never expects.
+For the first time ever, Cat finally hears a response.

-It’s little more than a whisper itself, almost completely drowned out by the gales of the data squall, but the further Cat retreats from civilization the louder the voice grows.
+It’s little more than a whisper itself, almost completely drowned out by the gales of the data squall, but the further Cat retreats from the core networks the louder the voice grows.
 Whatever it’s saying, the voice sounds like...

-Increasingly desperate, Cat realizes where this voice is leading her—the one place Stack told her never to go and the one place Cat does go to be truly alone.
+Increasingly desperate, Cat realizes where this voice is leading her—the one place Stack forbid her ever to go.
+It's the only place Cat can go to to be truly alone.
 As a last resort, she pings the Deep Net and plunges into its bottomless depths.

 Many years ago, after much begging and pleading, Cat convinced Stack to teach her how to access this treacherous wasteland.
 One lesson came with one warning.
 The knowledge had to be purely academic, Stack said.
 Cat agreed for a time.

 Currents of data in the core networks are ferocious, but predictable.
 The Deep Net, however, is pure chaos.
 Endless fractals of random, recursive code could suddenly surge into a storm of information that risks the delicate fabric of consciousness itself.
-A sudden barrage of uncompressed thoughts, memories, and sensations could tear through the naked human mind like a virtual lobotomy.
+A sudden barrage of uncompressed thoughts, memories, and sensations could plunge through the naked human mind like a virtual lobotomy.
 Subcultures thrive in seeking out these data maelstroms, which often leave decomposing bodies in the real world to be found days later.
-Cat doesn’t come here for sick thrills, however, but to hide in the vast, black oceans of dead code.
-And now to bring back her only friend.
+Cat doesn’t come here for sick thrills, however, but to drift in the vast, black oceans of dead code.
+And now to go looking for her only friend.